-The graphics and animations are all superb, and the movie sequences are stunning to watch.
-The animation for the combatants was created using motion capture.
-As expected, due to the PlayStation's hardware limitations (less video RAM and lower clock speed), the visual quality was reduced: the backgrounds were re-made into 2D panoramic images (in contrast to the original -arcades- version which is in full 3D), the character poly-count was reduced, and the game runs at lower overall resolution.
+The graphics and the animations are all superb and the movie sequences are stunning to watch.
+The animation for the combatants is created using motion capture.
+As expected, due to the PlayStation's hardware limitations (less video RAM and slower clock speed than the arcade), the visual quality was reduced: the backgrounds were re-made into 2D panoramic images (in contrast to the original -arcade- version which is in full 3D), the characters' polygon count was reduced as well and the game runs at a lower overall resolution.

 The game's sound is simply awesome and very close to the arcade version, offering plenty of techno-style tracks, high quality sampled sound effects and speech from the fight announcer.
 Note that the intro music theme is among the best ever created for a PSX video game.